-Join David Gassner for an in-depth discussion in this video Interrupting a thread, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Interrupting a thread, part of Advanced Java Programming.

 When you run a secondary thread, it will run to completion or until an exception occurs…or when you explicitly interrupt it from the process that created it.…I'll show you how to do this explicit interruption in the project Interrupt Thread.…This Main class creates an instance of a class called MyThread and then starts the thread.…And in that thread there is a loop that's outputting something to the command line once per second.…I'll execute that application, and you'll see the output of destroying from secondary…thread five times, and then the application finishes on its own.…

 Now I'm going to go back and make one little change to the custom thread.…Instead of outputting an error, I'm going to design this to expect an interruption.…Within the catch block that's executed when an interrupted exception is thrown, I'll output…the text Thread interrupted.…I'll save that change and come back to the Main class.…Now within the Main class, I'm going to add a sleep command, I'll call Thread.sleep,…

 - Installing Java on Windows and Mac OS X